 An early warning sign of skin cancer is a new, suspicious looking lesion on your skin.
-Fortunately, there is no reason to panic, since most skin blemishes are not cancerous.
+Fortunately, there is no reason to panic, since most skin blemishes are not cancerous — but a skin cancer diagnosis should still be performed to be sure.

 To determine if the lesion is cancerous or not, the doctor or nurse will usually first discuss your medical history to determine your risk factors, including the history of skin cancer in your family and the number of prior sunburns.
 A skin examination will follow, during which the doctor will note the size, shape, color, and texture of the suspicious area.
 He or she will then examine your lymph glands to check for swelling, a potential sign of cancer.